arinrohega/DE01-Pipeline01-ApacheStack-DeltaLake/README.md

 # Data Engineering Pipeline - OnPremise
 ## Introduction

-This project simulates a production-grade data engineering pipeline that automates the extraction of operational data from an OLTP database, to deliver cleaned datasets in a Delta Lake environment.
+This project it´s a data engineering pipeline that automates the extraction of operational data from an OLTP database, to deliver cleaned datasets in a Delta Lake environment.
 The pipeline is built using modern Big Data applications, containerized to replicate enterprise-level data workflows without OS compatibility issues.

 (Designed by Alejandro Rodríguez for educational and skill demonstration purposes)